Below are questions to ask yourself, your family, a rescue group and perhaps a breeder.

 Do you have a child that is pleading and negotiating non-stop about getting a dog?
 It’s not the Kodak moment that you’re thinking it will be.
 Are you a neat freak?
 Are you thinking that the dog you get will only stay in a couple of rooms in your home and the rest of the time you will keep him/her outside?
 Think long and hard.
 Dogs are one of the most social animals, Canis lupus familiaris.
-Isolation distress is sadly a common issue that dogs struggle with because dogs needs are not met, people have very false expectations and only want a dog to be there for them only when it’s convenient for them, while not considering the dog’s innate needs.
-Entering into this should be a sacred contract whereby you take the dog’s best interest to heart.
+Isolation distress and anxiety is sadly a common issue that dogs struggle with because dogs needs are not met, people have very false expectations and only want a dog to be there for them when it’s convenient for them, while not considering the dog’s innate needs.
+Getting a dog is about entering into a sacred contract whereby you take the dog’s best interest to heart.

 Most behavior issues are dog guardian induced.
 In other words, people inadvertently create misbehaviors in dogs because they think they know better.
 They don’t.
 That’s why it’s imperative to work with an expert that will facilitate learning and to guide you and your soon to be dog.
 Due a lot of homework.
 People spend more time researching a car or skin care than they do a dog.

 If you have children are they over 8 years of age?
 Any younger, you should wait.

 Are you getting a dog because your child or spouse wants one?
 If you aren’t on board, don’t do it?